kordano/lambda-shelf/README.md

 A basic stuff collector using David Nolens React interface [om](https://github.com/swannodette/om "om") for the frontend, ring for backend server and postgresql as backend storage.

-Enjoy live application on [heroku](https://stark-lake-6076.herokuapp.com/ "Lambda Shelf"")
+Enjoy live application on [heroku](https://stark-lake-6076.herokuapp.com/ "Lambda Shelf").

 ## Usage